a

 Lawfulness of processing

 The processing of personal data is only lawful if there is a legal basis for the processing.
-The legal basis for the processing may be pursuant to Article 6(1)
+The legal basis for the processing may be in accordance with Article 6(1)

-b. the processing is necessary for the performance of a contract to which the data subject is a party or for the implementation of pre-contractual measures taken at the request of the data subject;
+b. the processing is necessary for the performance of a contract to which the data subject is a party or to take steps taken at the request of the data subject prior to entering into a contract;

-c. the processing is necessary to comply with a legal obligation to which the controller is subject;
+c. the processing is necessary for compliance with a legal obligation to which the controller is subject;

-f. the processing is necessary to safeguard the legitimate interests of the controller or a third party, unless the interests or fundamental rights and freedoms of the data subject requiring the protection of personal data prevail, in particular if the data subject is a child.
+f. the processing is necessary for the purposes of the legitimate interests pursued by the controller or a third party, unless such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require the protection of personal data, in particular where the data subject is a child.

-(1) In the following, we inform you about the collection of personal data when using our website.
-Personal data are, for example, name, address, e-mail addresses, user behaviour.
+(1) In the following, we provide information about the collection of personal data when using our website.
+Personal data is e.g. name, address, e-mail addresses, user behaviour.

-(2) When contacting us by e-mail or via a contact form, the data provided by you (your e-mail address, if applicable.
-Your name and telephone number) stored by us to answer your questions.
-We delete the data arising in this context after the storage is no longer necessary, or the processing is restricted if there are statutory retention obligations.
+(2) If you contact us by e-mail or via a contact form, the data provided by you (your e-mail address, if applicable.
+Your name and phone number) will be stored by us to answer your questions.
+We delete the data generated in this context after storage is no longer necessary, or processing is restricted if there are statutory retention obligations.

-When using the website for information purposes only, i.e. if you do not register or otherwise provide us with information, we only collect the personal data that your browser transmits to our server.
-If you wish to view our website, we collect the following data, which is technically necessary for us to display our website to you and to ensure stability and security (legal basis is Art.
+If you use the website for informational purposes only, i.e. if you do not register or otherwise transmit information to us, we only collect the personal data that your browser transmits to our server.
+If you want to view our website, we collect the following data, which is technically necessary for us to display our website to you and to ensure stability and security (legal basis is Art.
 6 para.
 1 sentence 1 lit. f GDPR):

 – IP address